CMPSC-580-Allegheny-College-Spring-2023/assignment06/README.md

 * What resources do you need to complete the project?
 * How can you access these resources?
-* What could (__likely__) stand in the way of the completion of the project and how would you handle this bottleneck in the project?
+* What could (__likely__) stand in the way of the completion of the project and how would you handle this bottleneck?

 ---